 In the United States, HCC can usually be avoided by preventing viral hepatitis and cirrhosis.
 A vaccine can protect healthy people from contracting hepatitis B. In fact, the U.S. Centers for Disease Control and Prevention recommends that all children should have this vaccination.
 There is no vaccine against hepatitis C, which is most often associated with current or previous intravenous (IV) drug abuse.
 Blood banks in the United States check donated blood to make sure that blood carrying the hepatitis viruses is not used.

 Cirrhosis can be avoided by not abusing alcohol and preventing viral hepatitis.
 Most industrialized countries have regulations to protect people from cancer-causing chemicals.
 In the United States, such regulations have virtually eliminated these chemicals as a cause of HCC.

-There is increasing evidence that certain medications can control chronic hepatitis B or C infection, and thereby reduce the inflammation (swelling) these viruses cause in the liver.
-There have been major advances over recent years in anti-viral therapy, particularly for chronic hepatitis C virus infection.
+There is increasing evidence that certain medications can control chronic hepatitis B or C infection, and thereby reduce the inflammation and damage these viruses cause in the liver.
+There have been major advances in recent years in anti-viral therapy, particularly for chronic hepatitis C virus infection.
 This is likely to have a major positive impact on liver cancer prevention, particularly if taken before cirrhosis develops.
-For information these types of treatments, it is important to talk with a hepatologist, a doctor who specializes in diseases of the liver.
+For information these types of treatments, it is important to talk with a hepatologist.
+A hepatologist is a doctor who specializes in diseases of the liver.

 Because NAFLD linked to obesity is becoming an increasingly important risk factor for HCC, people are also encouraged to follow established guidelines for good health, such as maintaining a healthy weight, eating a balanced diet, and participating in moderate physical activity.
 Your doctor can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.